If you’ve been following my stories on Instagram, you probably already know that Munich is one epic place to be.

 And while conventional wisdom around the Bavarian capital circles more or less around giant beers and tight leather pants, I’m here today to inform you that Munich is really a whole lot more than that.

 Between the lush green spaces, the beautiful architecture, the quirky public art pieces and of course, the flawlessly pretty people, I’ve grown to love Munich for far more than its beer.
 After living there for a year, I can confirm: Münchners enjoy a pretty swishy lifestyle, one that any visitor or expat should thoroughly take advantage of.

-So from typical tourist must-sees to fun activities off the beaten path, I’ve slaved over this massive list with plenty of things to see, do and eat while in Munich.
+So from typical tourist must-sees to fun activities off the beaten path, I’ve slaved over this massive list with ridiculously fun things to do in Munich, including what to see and eat.
 Take this as inspiration for your next visit, or hey, for you lucky ones living there, consider this your big, bad Munich bucket list.

 Note: these recommendations and tips are written from the perspective of an English-speaker in Munich, so most (if not all) activities are English-friendly, anddd I might be missing some more classically Bavarian recommendations.
 If so, let me know in the comments!